 To address the emergency shelter and transitional housing needs of homeless persons, the City supports the Families Forward Housing Program that provides transitional housing, counseling and case management to families at risk of homelessness.
-Each year, Families Forward serves approximately 200 unduplicated people.
+Each year, Families Forward serves approximately 215 unduplicated people with an array of services beyond housing, including career services, childcare and a food pantry.
+Families Forward continues to grow its partnerships with affordable housing developers throughout Orange County, securing access to affordable housing units while providing the supportive case management services necessary to ensure a long-term stable housing outcome for its clients.